 In 2013, Poland contributed PLN 1.478 billion to Official Development Assistance (ODA), including PLN 1.091 billion spent in the frame of multilateral cooperation.
 PLN 386.62 million was allocated to bilateral assistance.
 Development assistance expenditures accounted for 0.1% of Poland’s gross national income (GNI).

-The largest share of Polish development assistance channelled through multilateral institutions and organizations was paid to European Union funds that finance external development assistance (PLN 934 million in 2011).
-The Polish contribution to the EU budget was PLN 803.2 million and accounted for 65% of all Polish ODA transfers.
-In 2011, Poland made its first ever payment (PLN 130.6 million) to the European Development Fund (EDF), the only EU policy instrument that is financed through a specific key that is different from the EU budget key for financing cooperation with the African, Caribbean and Pacific Group of States (ACP) and Overseas Countries and Territories (OCTs).
+The largest share of Polish development assistance channeled through multilateral institutions and organizations was paid to the European Union funds that finance external development assistance.
+In 2013, Polish share in those activities accounted for PLN 1.018 billion.
+It consisted of a part of a contribution to the EU budget, which was allocated to that aim (PLN 857 mln) and payment (PLN 160 mln) to the European Development Fund (EDF) which is the main EU policy instrument different from the EU budget key for financing cooperation with the African, Caribbean and Pacific Group of States (ACP) and Overseas Countries and Territories (OCTs).

 Poland transferred PLN 50 million to entities operating in the United Nations System.

 Development assistance provided directly by Poland (bilateral assistance) in 2013 went mainly to the Eastern Partnership countries, Central Asia, Afghanistan, East Africa and Palestinian National Authority.